a-rodin/btc-trader/README.md

 BTC-trader
 =======
-A trading bot that uses arbitrage between MtGox and BTC-e.
+A trading bot for BTC-e that uses arbitrage between MtGox and BTC-e.

 Dependencies
 -------